zaphar/ucg/docs/package-management-spec.md

 1. Error if `ucg-deps` does not exist
 2. Parse `ucg-deps`
 3. Resolve the full transitive dependency graph via MVS
-4. Write `ucg.lock`
+4. Write `ucg.lock` (removing any stale entries)
 5. If `nix = true` and `nix` available, write `ucg-deps.nix`

+With `--dry-run`, shows what would change (added/removed/changed deps) without writing.

 Does not vendor (use `ucg dep vendor` after).

-### `ucg dep vendor`
+### `ucg dep vendor [--dry-run]`

-Fetch all locked dependencies into the vendor directory.
+Re-resolve, rewrite `ucg.lock`, and fetch all dependencies into the vendor directory.

 Behavior:
 1. Error if `ucg-deps` does not exist
-2. Error if `ucg.lock` does not exist
+2. Resolve the full transitive dependency graph via MVS
-3. Error if `ucg.lock` is stale (does not match `ucg-deps`)
+3. Write `ucg.lock` (removing any stale entries)
+4. If `nix = true` and `nix` available, write `ucg-deps.nix`
-4. Warn if vendor directory exists but `ucg.lock` does not (pre-existing directory)
+5. Warn if vendor directory exists but `ucg.lock` does not (pre-existing directory)
-5. For each dependency in `ucg.lock`, fetch the specified commit
-6. Verify the sha256 hash matches the lockfile
-7. Write to `<vendor>/<normalized-url-path>/`

-Staleness is detected by checking that every dependency URL in `ucg-deps` has a corresponding entry in `ucg.lock` and that locked versions still satisfy the constraints in `ucg-deps`.
+6. Fetch and vendor all resolved dependencies

+With `--dry-run`, shows what would change without writing or fetching.

 ### `ucg dep nix [options]`

-Regenerate `ucg-deps.nix` from the current `ucg.lock`.
+Re-resolve, rewrite `ucg.lock`, and regenerate `ucg-deps.nix`.

 Errors if `nix` is not available on PATH -- this command exists for users who have nix but whose project collaborators may not.

 Options:
 - `--stdout` -- write to stdout instead of `ucg-deps.nix`
+- `--dry-run` -- show what would change without writing

 ## Interaction with Existing Features